Woodenbong NSW, 2476 and Urbenville, 2475

 Mount Lindesay Photo © Courtesy Woodenbong Progress Association

-If you want experience Australia's rugged backcountry and countryside vistas without leaving civilisation completely behind and heading into the outback, then it's here you'll truly be in wilderness county.
+If you want experience Australia's rugged backcountry and countryside vistas without leaving civilisation completely behind and heading into the outback, then this is wilderness county.

 Big Volcano Supporters